Unity Cloud Frequently Asked Questions

 What is included with my Unity Pro subscription?

-Unity Pro customers will get Unity Cloud Pro, including Unity Asset Manager (50 GB of storage per seat, pooled for a team to share), along with an equal number of Unity DevOps seats (with 5 GB of storage and 200 Windows build minutes, pooled for a team to share), and Team Administration for centralized role and access controls.
++Unity Pro customers will get Unity Cloud Pro, including Unity Asset Manager (50 GB of storage per seat, pooled for a team to share), along with an equal number of Unity DevOps seats (with 5 GB of storage and 200 Windows build minutes, pooled for a team to share), and centralized administration tools for role and access controls.

 For more details on what is included in Unity Cloud Pro, compare plans.